WollyDev24/Sharky/README.md

 - 🤫 Whisper Messages
 - 📒 Notes

+## 📌 How to Add the bot to your server
+- Just click this link and select your server

 ## 💿 How to Set up
 - Download the CustomBot folder
 - Go to https://discord.com/developers/applications and create a new application